-I-4-6-20.Determining Whether Appeals Council Review Is Required
+I-4-6-20.Determining Whether the Case Requires Appeals Council Review

-Last Update: 12/16/20 (Transmittal I-4-84)
+Last Update: 6/26/23 (Transmittal I-4-96)

 If the Office of Appellate Operations or Court Case Preparation and Review Branch analyst determines that appeal or reargument is not warranted, the next consideration is whether Appeals Council (AC) review is required.
 AC review is necessary in the following situations:

 The administrative law judge (ALJ) issued a partially favorable decision that was appealed to court.

 The case is Title II only where the date last insured is before the hearing decision and the court did not specifically order the Commissioner to provide the opportunity for a hearing.

 A court remand is issued pursuant to sentence six of section 205(g) of the Social Security Act.

 The court imposed a time limit on the Social Security Administration to conduct further administrative proceedings.

 The AC issued the final decision.

 The court remanded the case as a result of the request for voluntary remand process, based on the Commissioner's motion or a joint motion or stipulation between the Commissioner and the claimant.